syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/stepper-flow.md

 # Stepper Flow

-The Stepper component provides control over the flow of steps through the utilization of the [linear](https://ej2.syncfusion.com/javascript/documentation/api/stepper#linear) property.
+The Stepper control provides control over the flow of steps through the utilization of the [linear](https://ej2.syncfusion.com/javascript/documentation/api/stepper#linear) property.

 ## Linear flow